ArduinoSmarthomeDe/pcb-knx-bcu/README.md

-# KNX TP-UART bus coupler
+# KNX TP-UART bus coupler module

 ## Description

-Small KNX bus coupling module for connection to microcontrollers via the serial interface.
+Small KNX bus coupling module to connect microcontrollers like Arduino over the serial interface.
 Uses the first version of the Siemens TP-UART chip and is easy to handle by hand.
 Perfectly suited for small KNX self-made devices.

 *This is just a DIY board, so there is no official KNX stack to configure via the ETS software.*